-Send a letter to a loved one, pay some bills, and raise money to help those in the community.
+Send a letter to a loved one, pay some bills, and raise awareness to help those in the community.

 We are so excited to celebrate our 25th Anniversary with this special Cayman Islands Postage Stamp!
 Pick up yours today and help support everyone in Cayman whose lives have been touched by cancer.